Every four years, Bitcoin goes through an event that gets heavy coverage in the weeks before it happens and heavy misrepresentation right after.

 Does the halving affect all bitcoin, even ones already in circulation?

 No. The halving only affects the rate at which new bitcoin is created.
-Existing bitcoin in circulation is unaffected.
 If you own one bitcoin before a halving, you still own one bitcoin after.
-The halving doesn't touch existing holdings.
-It only changes how much new supply enters the market going forward.
+Your holdings don't change.
+Only the amount of new supply entering the market going forward changes.

 Can the halving schedule be changed?

-In theory, anyone can propose changes to Bitcoin's code.
-In practice, changing the halving schedule would require consensus from the entire global network: nodes, miners, and users.
-Any attempt to alter the supply schedule has historically resulted in a minority fork that the main network ignores.
-The halving schedule is one of Bitcoin's most defended properties, for the same reason the 21 million cap is: it's the foundation of the trust that makes Bitcoin valuable in the first place.
+Anyone can propose changes to Bitcoin's code.
+But changing the halving schedule would require consensus from the entire global network: nodes, miners, and users.
+Every past attempt to alter the supply schedule has resulted in a minority fork that the main network ignored.
+The halving schedule is one of Bitcoin's most defended properties because, like the 21 million cap, it's the foundation of the trust that makes Bitcoin valuable.

 Is the halving already priced in before it happens?

 This is genuinely debated.
-The efficient market hypothesis would suggest yes, because the halving is known years in advance, rational actors should price it in ahead of time.
-In practice, Bitcoin's price has still moved significantly in the months following each halving, suggesting either that the market doesn't fully price it in, or that other factors amplify the effect after the event.
-There's no consensus answer here.
-It's worth being skeptical of anyone who tells you otherwise with certainty.
+The efficient market hypothesis says yes: the halving is known years in advance, so rational actors should price it in ahead of time.
+In practice, Bitcoin's price has still moved significantly in the months following each halving.
+Either the market doesn't fully price it in, or other factors amplify the effect afterward.
+There's no consensus answer.
+Be skeptical of anyone who claims to know for sure.

 The bottom line

-The Bitcoin halving is not a company announcement.
-It's not a marketing event.
-It's a built-in feature of Bitcoin's code that reduces the rate of new supply every four years, automatically, without any human decision-making involved.
+The Bitcoin halving is a built-in feature of the code.
+It cuts the rate of new supply every four years, automatically, with no human decision-making involved.

-It's already happened four times.
-It will happen again in 2028.
-And then again in 2032.
-The schedule is public, the math is simple, and the outcome: less new bitcoin entering the market over time.
-Is certain.
+It has happened four times.
+It will happen again in 2028, and again in 2032.
+The schedule is public, the math is simple, and the outcome is certain: less new bitcoin enters the market over time.

-What the market does with that is always the interesting part.
+What the market does with that is the interesting part.

-Want to go deeper?
-Read our explainer on why there will only ever be 21 million bitcoin.
-The halving is the mechanism that enforces that limit.
+Read more: our explainer on why there will only ever be 21 million bitcoin covers the supply cap that the halving enforces.
 Or use our Bitcoin DCA calculator to see what consistent buying through past halving cycles would have returned.